Comparison Operation¶

 |---|---|---|---|---|

-| a | True | FLOAT | Primary numeric input to compare or clamp.
-For comparison modes, this is the value returned when the comparison is true. | 3.14 |
+| a | True | FLOAT | First numeric value to compare or clamp.
+For comparison operations, this is the left-hand operand. | 5.0 |

-| b | True | FLOAT | Secondary numeric input used for min/max selection and for all relational comparisons against 'a'.
-Not used when operation is 'clamp'. | 2.0 |
+| b | True | FLOAT | Second numeric value for comparison against 'a'.
+Ignored when operation is 'clamp'. | 3.0 |

-| clamp_min | True | FLOAT | Lower bound used only when operation is 'clamp'.
-Ensures the result is not less than this value. | 0.0 |
+| clamp_min | True | FLOAT | Lower bound used only when operation is 'clamp'. | 0.0 |

-| clamp_max | True | FLOAT | Upper bound used only when operation is 'clamp'.
-Ensures the result is not greater than this value. | 1.0 |
+| clamp_max | True | FLOAT | Upper bound used only when operation is 'clamp'. | 1.0 |

 Outputs¶